tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/工具指南/COSBrowser 工具/桌面端使用说明_intl_en.md

 ### Login with a Tencent Cloud account

 Click **Login with Tencent Cloud Account** and use your Tencent Cloud account to log in to COSBrowser Desktop Version in the pop-up window.
-You can log in to your Tencent Cloud account via WeChat, email, QQ, WeChat Official Account, WeCom, or sub-user.
+You can log in to your Tencent Cloud account via email or sub-user.
 For detailed directions, see [About Account](https://www.tencentcloud.com/document/product/378).